 Explore additional keynotes and topics on Stefan’s Speaking page

 Stefan Al, PhD RA LEED is an architect, urban designer, and author focused on sustainable, people-centered buildings and cities.
 He directs the Urban Planning program at CUNY Hunter College and has advised planning agencies on high‑density development and climate resilience.
 His project experience includes design work on the 2000-feet tall Canton Tower, briefly the world’s tallest tower.
-A TED Resident and Green Good Design laureate, his nine books—including Supertall —have appeared in the New York Times and on CNN.
+A TED Resident and Green Good Design laureate, his ten books—including Supertall —have appeared in the New York Times and on CNN.

 Quick facts